amoser/Klonoa-stuff/README.md

 Enabling the in-game HUD displays various pieces of information.
 Currently this includes:

-1. *Current vision number*
+1. **Current vision number**

+      Not super useful yet.
+Updates as soon as Klonoa is able to move when starting a vision.
+Could potentially be modified to create an auto-splitter for LiveSplit, or something.

+2. **"Klonoa status"**
-2. *A general "Klonoa status" value that tracks certain states (double jump, flying, etc.)*

-      Some of the possible states are identified, but there are a lot of other status values that are currently not labeled.
+      This value tracks certain states, such as double jump, flying, etc. Some of the possible states are identified, but there are a lot of other status values that are currently not labeled.
 I have no idea why facing towards the camera has a unique value.
 It made me suspect that the status is actually be a two-byte (half word) value rather than a 4-byte, with the "facing forward" being part of a different variable, but the presence of clearly-intentional values that take up all four bytes (e.g. 0x43434343) seems to rule this out.

-3. *"Counter status" (if non-zero)*
+3. **"Counter status" (if non-zero)**

       A counter that the game uses for tracking certain temporary effects, e.g. invincibility frames after taking damage.
 Unlike the above "status" value, this _is_ a two-byte value; stored next to the "ledge physics" value.
 Not fully documented/understood.

-4. *"Ledge physics" (if non-zero)*
+4. **"Ledge physics" (if non-zero)**

       After stepping off a ledge, there is a five-frame window during which Klonoa's physics are different from usual.
 The most noticeable effect is that Klonoa is able to jump during this time despite not touching the ground.
 The value counts up from 0 to 5; if you see the value "5" remaining onscreen during a jump, this means you jumped on the last possible frame.
 This is also a two-byte value.

-5. *"Plane pointer," "Plane segment," and "X on segment"*
+5. **"Plane pointer," "Plane segment," and "X on segment"**

       See "Level/Geometry" in the general notes below for an explanation of what these values represent.
 In addition to displaying raw values, a couple of special/moving "planes" (currently limited to 3-1 gondolas and 5-1 moving platforms) are explicitly labeled as well.
 There are additional "special" planes, but they're not documented yet.

-6. *Internal values for lives, health, and dream stones*
+6. **Internal values for lives, health, and dream stones**

       This is potentially useful for understanding situations in which the game fails to display these values properly in its on-screen HUD.